 One of the differences between 2D and 3D animation that people don't talk about much is how differently you have to approach costume in each medium.

 In 2D animation, the characters are all individual drawings, so giving your character a new costume is simply a matter of designing the new costume and then drawing it on the character.
 3D is different because it's much more difficult and expensive to design multiple costume changes for the characters.
 But even so, costume changes for animated Disney characters is rare, and always have been, even in the 2D films.
 This is because we want the characters to have one iconic look that represents the way you think of the character.
 When I say "Snow White", you think of the character with her distinctive blue, red and yellow dress.
+The dress is a big part of her distinctive appearance.
 How to draw Clothes and Folds!
 Hey world!

 In this drawing lesson, you will learn how to draw clothes and folds!
-The lesson will be built in a way that will allow you to build a good understanding of the basics, and to continue learning and improving on your own!
-Before we begin with the drawing lesson itself, let me make something clear.
-Drawing folds and clothing is SUPER easy!
 How to Draw Fabric Folds Tutorial by Barbara Bradley.
 Look for Several Types of Folds Five of the seven fold types--pipe, half-lock, diaper, drop and inert--appear in the abundant cloth of this Roman's toga.

 A cross-contour drawing uses lines that seem to move along the surface of the objects in the composition.
 These lines emphasize the volume of the objects by wrapping around them.
 ‘Drawing Ideas’ Is a Primer for Thinking It’s a book whose time has come.